 Apple’s Fix May Alter Digital Privacy Landscape for 1.3B iPhone Users

 The new security patch from Apple is far more than routine maintenance; it directly addresses a vulnerability exploited in about 75% of police investigations that require digital evidence extraction.
 This update not only enhances user privacy for 1.3 billion iPhone users but signals Apple’s growing defiance against law enforcement overreach.
-Given that the U.S. law enforcement filed over 1 million warrant requests in 2022—primarily targeting iPhones—it’s clear why this patch matters.
+Given that U.S. law enforcement filed over 1 million warrant requests in 2022—primarily targeting iPhones—it’s clear why this patch matters.

 What Is Digital Privacy?